How to Improve Interaction to Next Paint in WordPress: A Hands-On Guide

 In addition to Interaction to Next Paint, the recommendations discussed in this article can also improve other web performance metrics and will improve your overall site health.

-To learn more about Core Web Vitals and WordPress, also check out my article about how to improve Largest Contentful Paint on a WordPress site.
+To learn more about Core Web Vitals and WordPress, also check out my article about how to improve Largest Contentful Paint on a WordPress site and our guide on how to build sticky headers in WordPress which can improve INP as well.

 Anna Monus